Netatalk/netatalk/doc/manpages/man1/afp_lantest.1.md

 Tests 9-12 are specifically designed to highlight directory cache performance improvements in netatalk.
 These tests benefit significantly from optimized cache validation and probabilistic validation features.
-Use the **-C** option to run only these cache-focused tests.
+Use the **-K** option to run only these cache-focused tests.

 # Examples